-As previously noted, the Company's named executive officers do not have employment agreements.
+As previously noted, the Company's named executive officers do not have employment or change of control agreements.
 Upon termination of employment, whether by resignation, change of control, severance, retirement, or other reason, all officers are eligible to receive lump-sum distributions of their vested accumulated benefits under the Executive Supplemental Retirement Plan and all previously vested stock or stock option grants outstanding at the time of termination of employment.
-As of December 31, 2012, Mr. MacKenzie, Ms. Skolits and Ms. Flowers were not vested in their aggregate balances in the Executive Supplemental Retirement Plan.
-Vested stock options as of December 31, 2012, are shown in the Equity Awards Outstanding table.
-None of the named executive officers are currently "retirement eligible" under the terms of the performance share award, and thus none are eligible to retain their awards upon termination of employment as of December 31, 2012.
-No other payments to any officers would be triggered by any officers' termination of employment.
+Vesting of equity-based compensation does not automatically accelerate upon a change of control.
+As of December 31, 2014, Ms. Skolits was not vested in the aggregate balance in the Executive Supplemental Retirement Plan.
+Vested stock options as of December 31, 2014, are shown in the Equity Awards Outstanding table.
+None of the named executive officers are currently "retirement eligible" under the terms of the performance share award, and thus none are eligible to retain their awards upon termination of employment as of December 31, 2014.
+No other payments to any officers would be triggered by such officer's termination of employment.